jdittrich/userNeedResearchBook/text/dataGathering.md

 > This graph seems to indicate you were in quite a good mood here.
 Could you explain me a bit why you seem to be less happy here [Points]?

-By using these probing methods you can get additional information and show the participant that you are carefully listening and observing.
+By using these probing methods, you can get additional information and show the participant that you are carefully listening and observing.

 ### Check your understanding